Kathleen Manners, Duchess of Rutland: Early life

 Kathleen Tennant, who was informally known by the nickname Kakoo, was born on 30 January 1894 in London into the Tennant family, an influential Scottish industrial family that had been ennobled.
 Her mother was Annie Geraldine Redmayne and her father was Francis John Tennant of Innes, Morayshire, and Lympne Castle, Kent.

 Her paternal grandfather was the industrialist Sir Charles Tennant, 1st Baronet.
 Her father, who was a member of The Souls, was the younger brother of Edward Tennant, 1st Baron Glenconner and Margot Asquith, the wife of British Prime Minister H. H. Asquith.

 Royal friendship

 As a close friend to the Duke and Duchess of York, Manners disliked Wallis Simpson and disapproved of Edward VIII's abdication.
 At the 1937 Coronation of King George VI and Queen Elizabeth, she was one of four duchesses who carried the canopy over the Queen.

-Personal life
+Marriage and issue

 She married John Henry Montague Manners, Marquess of Granby, the son of Henry Manners, 8th Duke of Rutland and Violet Lindsay, on 27 January 1916 at St Margaret's, Westminster.
 They had five children: